What is Schedule D (Form 1041)?

 - 6

-Review all entries for accuracy before filing.
+Double-check for accuracy before submitting.

-When is Schedule D not required?
+When is Schedule D (Form 1041) not required?

-When is Schedule D due?
+When is Schedule D (Form 1041) due?

 How to get a blank Schedule D (Form 1041)?

-Do you need to sign Schedule D?
+Do you need to sign Schedule D (Form 1041)?

-Where to file Schedule D from Form 1041?
+Where to file Schedule D (Form 1041)?